UAlbertaALTLab/morphodict/docs/paradigm-layouts.md

  - **paradigm layout files** (`.tsv` files) — specifies how to layout wordforms in one or more _panes_
  - the **layouts** directory structure — how to organize paradigm layout files on the filesystem.
-Subdirectories indicate that the paradigm has multiple _sizes_
+Subdirectories here indicate that a paradigm has multiple _sizes_
  - the **Paradigm Manager** — mediates access to all parsed paradigm layouts from the **layouts** directory, keeping track of the